tiendu/tiendu.github.io/_posts/2025-03-01-git-worktree-subtree-eng.md

 #### Unified Codebase 📂🤝:
   - The entire project, including the external dependency, lives in one repository.
-  - _Benefit:_ Cloning and building the project is simpler—no extra steps required.
+  - _Benefit:_ Cloning and building the project is simpler-no extra steps required.

 #### Simplified Dependency Management 🔄✅:
   - External code is merged into your main repo's history, so you can update it with straightforward subtree commands.